portworx/px-docs/scheduler/kubernetes/snaps-3d.md

 Creating the below VolumeSnapshot will do the following:

-* Stork will run the _px-presnap-rule_ rule on all pods that are using PVCs that match labels _app=mysql_.
+* Stork will run the _px-presnap-rule_ rule on the pod that's using the _mysql-data_ PVC.
-* Once the rule is executed, Stork will take a snapshot of all PVCs that match labels _app=mysql_.
-Hence this will be a group snapshot.
+* Once the rule is executed, Stork will take a snapshot of the _mysql-data_ PVC.
 * After the snapshot has been triggered, Stork will terminate any background actions that may exist in the rule _px-presnap-rule_.

 ```